Training at CAR

 Graduate students at CAR are exposed to a variety of clinical research opportunities while pursuing their doctoral degrees.
 Those interested in applying should visit the University of Pennsylvania's Psychology Graduate Program website for more information.

 Students and Interns

-CAR offers summer and semester internships and volunteer positions, as well as work-study positions for students at the University of Pennsylvania.
+CAR offers summer and semester internships and volunteer positions to students (from the University of Pennsylvania and surrounding universities), as well as work-study positions for students at the University of Pennsylvania.
 Students, volunteers, and interns at CAR gain experience in a variety of areas of clinical research, including data entry and organization, participant interaction, web design, statistics, and neuroimaging.